marcosmapl/marcosmapl/README.md

 #

 - 🎓 Computer Science - Federal University of Amazonas.
-- 🔭 I’m currently working on Large Language Models in Recommender Systems.
+- 🔭 I’m currently working on Large Language Models in Recommender Systems and Tax fraud detection.
 - 💻 I'm familiar with programming languages such as Python, C/C++ and Java.
-- 🌱 I’m currently learning Large Language Models, React and Elastic Search.
+- 🌱 I’m currently learning Large Language Models and Oracle BI.
 - 📫 How to reach me: marcos.lima@icomp.ufam.edu.br
 - ⚡ Fun fact: Learning to play guitar